Contract Review & Project Planning

 Implied Warranties for New Residential Construction

 Colorado has long recognized that builders of new homes give the buyer implied warranties of habitability and workmanlike construction.
 The Colorado Supreme Court established this rule in Carpenter v.
 Donohoe, 388 P.2d 399 (Colo.
 1964), holding that builder-vendors of newly constructed homes impliedly warrant that the home was built in a workmanlike manner and is suitable for habitation.
-These implied warranties exist independent of whatever the written contract says, and Colorado courts are skeptical of attempts to disclaim them through boilerplate language.
+These implied warranties exist independent of the written contract, and Colorado courts are skeptical of attempts to disclaim them through boilerplate language.

 CDARA: The Pre-Suit Notice of Claim Process